Is ‘local’ the antidote to ‘too much world’?

 The opportunity

 The world is getting louder, larger, and harder to make sense of at scale.
-People are actively retreating from it — not out of apathy, but out of self-preservation.
+People are actively retreating from it - not just out of apathy, but out of self-preservation.

 —